 Solar panels are durable and can withstand extreme temperature fluctuations.
 However, higher temperatures result in lower power outputs as with other technologies.
 The efficacy of solar panels degrades as temperatures rise, which can be an issue for property owners who want to install panels in a hot, sunny region.
 The water bodies that host the floating solar plants help cool down the solar equipment, allowing the panels to produce power more efficiently in hot areas than they would otherwise.

-Floating solar power projects save valuable land resources
+Floating solar power projects save valuable land resources.

 Furthermore, developing floating solar projects on open water eliminates the need for tree cutting and destruction of forests, which is a standard procedure with larger solar panel installations.

-These renewable energy plants have a good environmental impact
+These renewable energy plants have a good environmental impact.

 Floating solar panels can undoubtedly aid in the promotion of healthier surroundings.
 Water has a cooling effect on solar equipment in floating solar panels, but it also has a cooling effect on the solar equipment.
 The ponds, reservoirs, and lakes are shaded by floating structures, lowering evaporation.
-This is especially beneficial in drought-prone locations, where water loss due to evaporation can mount up over time and lead to a shortage.
+This is especially beneficial in drought-prone locations, where water loss due to evaporation can increase over time and lead to a shortage.

-Floating solar plants require minimal maintenance
+Floating solar plants require minimal maintenance.

 Floating structures require minimal operation and maintenance due to the aforementioned cooling effect.
 Of course, the type of installation will determine this.
 Algae blooms are a severe menace to water bodies.
 One of its reasons is greater light filtration, which FPV projects mitigate.

 Floatovoltaics have a lot of potential to reduce the rapid evaporation occurring in water bodies due to rising temperatures.
-Research has shown that floating solar plants can prevent 9000+ acre-feet water from evaporating regularly.
+Research has shown that floating solar plants can prevent 9000+ acre-feet of water from evaporating regularly.